codica2/scrapinghub-ruby-example/README.md

 ...
 ```

 Here we set up where to write results.
-Scrapinghub provides a `SHUB_FIFO_PATH` ENV variable to store items on the site, locally you can pass a filename to this ENV variable to write on a disk.
+Scrapinghub provides a `SHUB_FIFO_PATH` ENV variable to store items on the website.
+You can locally pass a filename to this ENV variable to write on a disk.

 ```bash
 $> ruby app/crawler.rb